influxdata/influxdb-client-ruby/README.md

 This repository contains the reference Ruby client for the InfluxDB 2.0.

-#### Note: This library is for use with InfluxDB 2.x.
-For connecting to InfluxDB 1.x instances, please use the [influxdb-ruby](https://github.com/influxdata/influxdb-ruby) client.
+#### Note: Use this client library with InfluxDB 2.x and InfluxDB 1.8+.
+For connecting to InfluxDB 1.7 or earlier instances, use the [influxdb-ruby](https://github.com/influxdata/influxdb-ruby) client library.

 ## Installation